-Chander Dhall is an awarded Microsoft MVP and world-renowned technology leader in architecting and implementing solutions.
+Chander Dhall, CEO of Cazton, is an awarded Microsoft MVP, Google Developer Expert and world-renowned technology leader in architecting and implementing solutions.
 He's not only rescued software development teams, but also implemented successful projects under tight deadlines and difficult business constraints.
 His company has a proven track record of not just saving the client millions of dollars, but also providing an expedited delivery time.
 Chander's team of experts are internationally-acclaimed speakers in top technical conferences in the world.

 At the same time, he's a voracious and highly-respected speaker.
 Chander is known to elucidate critical and complex concepts while making them easy to understand.
 He's one man who can talk to anyone from a junior developer, a senior architect all the way to an executive and knows how to speak their language.
+He is the author of Scalability Patterns and Building Single Page Application Using ASP.NET Core & Angular.
 He has utilized his amazing business sense having started a company with zero funding and turned it into a multi-million-dollar company in less than two years.

 Scott Hunter works for Microsoft as a Director of Program Management for .NET overseeing the server frameworks, such as ASP.NET, MVC, Web API, Web Pages and NuGet.
 Before this Scott was the CTO of several startups including Mustang Software and Starbase, where he focused on a variety of technologies - but programming the Web has always been his real passion.

 Stephen Fluin is a Developer Advocate on the Angular Team at Google.
 Stephen works to solve real world problems faced by developers and businesses, and to represent the needs of the community within the Angular team.